 - storing the high value electricity generated by solar panels for use during the evenings and mornings.

 For blackout insurance to occur, specialised or additional equipment needs to be installed.

 For blackout protection, what’s known as a hybrid system – which isolates the installation from the mains grid – is required.
 This is a feature that enables backup power potential.

 For grid-connected solar households wanting the peace of mind of backup power during a blackout event, there are several potential options worth exploring.

 - Tesla Powerwall + SMA Sunny Boy Storage + Blackout Relay (Blackout Relay available soon.
 UPDATE : There will be a simpler option for Tesla Powerwall 2 )

 - Fronius Solar Battery + Fronius Symo Hybrid (For 3-Phase)

-The above solutions include the hardware required for automatically supplying power to loads in the event of a mains grid outage – and importantly, are legal and safe to use in Australia.
+The above solutions include the hardware required for automatically supplying power to loads in the event of a mains grid outage.
+Importantly, they are legal and safe to use in Australia.

 Important tip: Beware of products bought online from overseas claiming to offer this sort of functionality.
 Your safety, that of others, and your home insurance policy remaining viable may depend on it.

-For more information on any of the solutions mentioned above, Energy Matters’ battery system experts can be contacted on 133-SUN for an obligation-free chat about solar and/or energy storage options.
+For more information on any of the solutions mentioned above, Energy Matters’ battery system experts can be contacted for an obligation-free chat about solar and/or energy storage options.